-H1.
-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2012-2013 academic year (see the next item below), use the 2012-2013 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+- H1.
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.

-entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.) ndicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: 2013-2014 estimated or □ 2012-2013 final Which needs-analysis methodology does your Federal methodology (FM) Institutional methodology (IM) Both FM and IM institution use in awarding ins titutional aid?
-(Formerly H3) Need-based (Include non-need-based Non-need-based (Exclude non-need-based
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: ☐ 2024-2025 Estimated or ☐ 2023-2024 Final Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3) □ Federal methodology (FM) □ Institutional methodology (IM) □ Both FM and IM

-T

-Need-based (Include non-need-based Non-need-based (Exclude non-need-based
+Need-based Non-need-based

-aid use to meet need.) aid use to meet need.)
+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

-\$ \$

 Scholarships/Grants

 Federal

-State (i.e., all states, not only the state in which your institution is located)
+State all states, not only the state in which your institution is located

 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college
+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

 Total Scholarships/Grants

 Self-Help

 Student loans from all sources (excluding parent loans)

-Federal Work-Study
+Federal Work-Study Not Applicable

 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

 Total Self-Help

-Others

 Parent Loans

+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
 Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.
 Athletic Awards

-H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.